-Islamist terrorists mercilessly attacked us eighteen years ago today.
+Islamist terrorists mercilessly attacked us nineteen years ago today.

 They killed 2,977 innocent people, including over 412 Emergency Workers (Firefighters, Police, and Emergency Medical Technicians) who died trying to save the lives of their fellow Americans.